For the Love of George: Production

 The film is produced by Fluffy Cat Productions Inc. A strong advocate of supporting women in the entertainment industry, producer Nadia Jordan enlisted a predominantly female crew.
-A portion of the profits from the film will be donated to the Enough Project charity, Not On Our Watch's main partner.
+A portion of the profits from the film will be donated to the Enough Project charity, the main partner of Not On Our Watch (NOOW).

 Writing

-Inspired by George Clooney and his humanitarian work, Jordan had the idea for the movie after reading a book written by John Prendergast and Don Cheadle titled Not on Our Watch.
+Inspired by George Clooney and his humanitarian work, Jordan had the idea for the film after reading a book written by John Prendergast and Don Cheadle titled Not on Our Watch.
 The book details the history of Sudan and how the Darfur crisis evolved and urges readers to get involved and take action to raise awareness in various ways, including hosting a film screening.
-George, in his capacity as co-founder of Not On Our Watch (NOOW), channeled significant support to NOOW's main partner organization, Enough.
-At the time of concept George Clooney was considered one of the most eligible bachelors in the world.
+Clooney, in his capacity as co-founder of NOOW, channeled significant support to NOOW's main partner organization, Enough.
+At the time of concept Clooney was considered one of the most eligible bachelors in the world.
 According to Jordan this is what prompted her to come up with the story for the film, which was originally titled Looking for George Clooney.

 Soundtrack

-The For the Love of George soundtrack is set for release February 2018 and features artists Unsung Lilly, David Bertok, Lisa Brigantino, James Bowers, Dominique Pruitt and Alex-Louise.
+The For the Love of George soundtrack was released in February 2018 and features artists Unsung Lilly, David Bertok, Lisa Brigantino, James Bowers, Dominique Pruitt and Alex-Louise.